SimonSungm/SimonSungm.github.io/_posts/2019-09-18-linux4riscv-1-Install-GNU-toolchain-for-RISC-V.md

 $ make
 ```

 Here we use /home/cliff/opt/riscv as default path of our toolchain.
 You can modify it as you like.
 It needs about 8GB spare space and take a long time to compile.
 So I have upload the binary onto [浙大云盘](https://pan.zju.edu.cn/share/ad165bddc1b4cce7dbaa9d089e) to reduce your workload.
+Now we can use riscv-unknow-elf-gcc to compile programs for RISC-V.

 ## Installation (Linux)